United States Mint

 - At the original Mint, a lone night watchman armed with a sword, pistol, and watchdog was responsible for security.

-- George and Martha Washington donated the silver that was used to make the first coins.
+- Contrary to popular legend, George and Martha Washington did not donate the silver used to make the first coins.

 - Baseball fans will appreciate that the narrator you hear when you press the buttons on the self-guided tour is the voice of the Phillies, the late, great Harry Kalas.

 - Location: 5th and Arch Streets (Map)